Before You Read Any Further

 Legume Butters (Chickpea, Peanut, Soy)

 Peanut butter is probably what you grew up with, and what’s usually a no-go at many schools these days.
 The rate of diagnosis is climbing in children.
-If you’re looking for peanut butter from a nut-free facility, Spread The Love and Crazy Richard’s are both great options to explore.
+If you’re looking for peanut butter from a tree nut free facility, Crazy Richard’s is a great option to explore.
+I’ve also included more options further down in this article.

 Chickpea butter (garbanzo bean) is the newest kid on the block, and some brands also sell a chocolate version.
-The brand Pulse Power Snacks makes their chickpea butter in a top 9 free facility.
+The brand Pulse Power Snacks makes their chickpea butter in a top 9 free facility (and have pretzels as well).

 List of Legume Butters